An implicit advection scheme for modeling relativistic shocks with high Lorentz factors: Verification tests

-In this section we present results of various verification tests using different energy formulations in combination with the advection scheme described in the previous section.
-The widely used hydrodynamical test is the one-dimensional relativistic shock tube problem (henceforth RSTP).
+In this section we present results of various verification tests of the advection scheme using different energy formulations.
+Although the scheme can be applied to fluid-transport in multi-dimensions, the focus of the present study will be just to examine transport in one-dimension.
+Thus, the equations to be solved in this case are the continuity, radial momentum, internal and the total energy equations described in Eqs.
+(1)-(4).

+The widely used hydrodynamical test in 1D is the one-dimensional relativistic shock tube problem (henceforth RSTP).
 The advantages of this test problem is that the obtained numerical solutions can be compared with the corresponding analytical solution with arbitrary large Lorentz factors.

-For further details on the background of this test problem and the way the analytical solutions are obtained we refer the reader to \citep{MartiMueller2003}.\\ The RSTP is an initial value problem, in which the solution depends strongly on the initial conditions.
-So the domain of calculations is divided into a right and left regions (see Fig. \ref{Fig2}).
+For further details on the background of this test problem and the way the analytical solutions are obtained we refer the reader to \citep{MartiMueller2003}.\\ The RSTP is an initial value problem, in which the solution depends mainly on the initial conditions.
+The domain of calculations is divided into a right and left regions (see Fig. \ref{Fig2}).
 In the left region $\rm 0\leq x \leq x_{c}:$ we set $\rm P_L = 40/3$, $\rm \rho_L = 10$ and in the right region $\rm x_{c}< x :$ we set $\rm P_R = (2/3)\times 10^{-6}$, $\rm \rho_R = 1.$ The initial velocity is set to vanish everywhere.

-Using the total energy formulation (TEF) we show in Figures (\ref{Fig3}-\ref{Fig13}) the profiles of the velocity and the corresponding Lorentz factor for different distributions of the initial conditions.\\ In Fig.\ref{Fig1} we show the profiles of the velocity and Lorentz factor after 0.2 sec using the total energy formulation (see Eq. \ref{Eq1}).
-The interval $\rm [0.35 \leq x \leq 0.75]$ has be divided into 400 equally spaced cells, whereas 220 cells where used to cover the external intervals, where the variables continue to acquire their initial values.
+Using the total energy formulation (TEF) we show in Figures (\ref{Fig3}-\ref{Fig13}) the profiles of the velocity and the corresponding Lorentz factor for different distributions of the initial conditions.\\ In Fig.\ref{Fig1} we show the profiles of the velocity and Lorentz factor after 0.2 sec using the total energy formulation (see Eq. \ref{Eq1}). {To reduce computer time, the interval $\rm [0.35 \leq x \leq 0.75]$ has be divided into 400 equally spaced cells, whereas 220 cells were used to cover the external intervals, where the variables continue to acquire their initial values.
+This grid distribution is set initially and remains fixed in time.}

 The advection scheme described in (Eq. \ref{MMVanleer}) has been employed to achieve $\rm 3^\mathrm{rd}$ order spatial accuracy and the damped Crank-Nicolson method is used to achieve second order temporal accuracy \citep{HujeiratRannacher2001}.
 The time step size is set to have a maximum that corresponds to CFL= 0.4.